CalebABG/SparkzEngine/README.md

 It has many features which encourage exploration and experimentation.
 With four distinct modes: Normal, Multi, Fireworks, Graph, and Ragdoll, just when you think you've discovered everything it just keeps on giving!

 Normal mode lets you create thousands of colorful particles!
-Each particle has the ability to think, to determine it's color based on its velocity.
+Each particle has the ability to think, to determine its color based on its velocity.
 The particles can have up to 5 colors for which they can change their color to based on their velocity.
 The color is determined by this evaluation:
 ```
 Color c = null;
 if ((vx >= 1 || vx <= -1) || (vy >= 1 || vy <= -1)) {c = thinkingColors[0];}